-- a) Heating Circulator Pumps water upon a call for heat (CH) from a heating thermostat connected to the leads shown in Figure 9.1 or from an EnviraCom thermostat. - b) DHW Circulator Pumps boiler water to an indirect water heater upon a call for domestic hot water (DHW) from the DHW thermostat terminals shown in Figure 9.2.
+- a) Heating Circulator Pumps water upon a call for heat (CH) from the thermostat terminals T-T shown in Figure 9.1 or from an EnviraCom thermostat.
+This output is factory wired to the "circulator whip" mounted on the boiler. - b) DHW Circulator Pumps boiler water to an indirect water heater upon a call for domestic hot water (DHW) from the DHW thermostat terminals shown in Figure 9.1.
 This output can also be used for a second space heating zone.
 See Section XI of this manual for additional information.